 - Inspect a patient’s home to make sure it is a safe environment.

 - Educate and install sleep apnea equipment in a patient’s home.

 - Perform frequent visits to home-bound patients dependent on mechanical ventilation.

-- Document progress, suggest therapy changes, and answer questions the caregivers might have together with equipment troubleshooting.
+- Document progress, suggest therapy changes and answer questions the caregivers might have together with equipment troubleshooting.

-FNU has developed an Advanced Option for RRTs holding an AS to complete a BSRT completely on line.
+FNU has developed an Advanced Option for RRTs holding an AS to complete a BSRT completely online.
 This will prepare RRTs to face the demands of the new century.
 And while a BSRT is becoming a standard in the profession of Respiratory Therapy, it also serves as a platform for those RRTs who wish to further their studies by becoming physician assistants to a pulmonary specialist, a field of recent birth but with a great future.